-Legal assistance may be granted to respond to a Crown appeal without regard to the merit test.
+Legal assistance may be granted to respond to a Crown appeal without regard to the merit

-(2)Civil Law Matters
+(2) Civil Law Matters

-General (a)
+(a) General

-- The Commission will give aid for some civil matters.
-Applications for aid will be considered for (i) priority clients as outlined in Schedule B of the National Partnership Agreement on Legal Assistance Services 2015-2020. - Applications for matters likely to result in an order for damages or compensation should be made (ii) to the Civil Disbursement Fund, as these matters will not be given high priority under this quideline. - (iii) Applications for aid for planning appeals will not be considered.
+- (i) The Commission will give aid for some civil matters.
+Applications for aid will be considered for priority clients as outlined in Schedule B of the National Partnership Agreement on Legal Assistance Services 2015-2020. - (ii) Applications for matters likely to result in an order for damages or compensation should be made to the Civil Disbursement Fund, as these matters will not be given high priority under this guideline. - (iii) Applications for aid for planning appeals will not be considered.